floRaths/uv-ship/docs/index.md

 ## CLI overview
 - `uv-ship next <bump-type>` – bump `pyproject.toml` & `uv.lock`, update the changelog (optional), commit, tag, push.
 - `uv-ship version <version>` – set a specific version without calculating the bump.
-- `uv-ship log [--latest] [--save]` – show or persist the changelog section built from commits after the latest tag.
+- `uv-ship log [--latest] [--save]` – show/update the changelog section built from commits after the latest tag.

 Pass `--dry-run` on the root command to rehearse any of the subcommands without touching disk: